jahrik/ansible-vim/GHOST_README.md

     pip install docker-py molecule

 If you need an intro on python virtualenv you can find it [here](https://homelab.business/python-virualenv-the-why-and-how/).

-## Role

-A role will allow for easy reuse of tasks.
-I want this role to work across multiple operating systems and be very customizable with the use of variables.

-At the most basic level, if all you needed was a playbook to install vim on arch, ubuntu, and fedora, it would look like this.
-Very simple and uses the package module, which will act as a wrapper for many other ansible modules including: apt, yum, dnf, and pacman.

-**playbook.yml**

-    ---
-    - hosts: all
-      tasks:
-        - name: Install vim
-          package:
-            name: vim
-            state: present

-### Molecule

 To initialize a new role with molecule, you would run the following.
 Where `-r` is the role and `-d` is the driver.